EVERY BREATH

 THE DARE TO BREATHE CAMPAIGN

 We are fighting for the right to clean air for everyone, and we’re not afraid to hold our leaders and industries accountable.
-From our communities to Congress, we have the drive, vision, and people power to deliver clean air and life-saving policies, so that our communities, and all people, across the country can breathe and thrive, not just survive.
+From our communities to Congress, we have the drive, vision, and people power to deliver clean air through life-saving policies, so that our communities, and all people, across the country can breathe and thrive, not just survive.

 This is about justice.